orangespaceman/awkbot-slack/README.md

 - Create a new channel in Slack for debug messages - e.g. `#awkward-bot`

+- Add the bot user to all channels that you want it to work in

 #### Installation on Local machine

 - Clone this repo